 Allow the State Legislatures To Adopt the U.C.C.
 Amendments

-The Board could refrain from or delay acting on the remotely created check issue and allow the states to adopt the U.C.C. warranty, or some variation thereof, on their own.
+The Board could refrain from or delay acting on the remotely created check issue and allow the states to adopt the U.C.C. warranty, or some variation Start Printed Page 10512thereof, on their own.
 Check law traditionally has been the province of state law, although a substantial number of Federal laws and regulations apply to the check collection system as well.
 The pace at which the states have adopted the U.C.C. changes has been slow and that might be an indication that consensus has not been reached on whether there should be a change to the warranties for remotely created checks.